 Wages are rising at the fastest pace in three years.

 This refers to regular pay, and doesn’t factor in inflation or peoples’ total pay.
-Total pay in the UK is growing in real-terms by 0.2% in the three months to July 2018, the joint fastest pace in 18 months.
+Total pay in Great Britain is growing in real-terms by 0.2% in the three months to July 2018, the joint fastest pace in 18 months.

 “Wages are rising at the fastest pace in three years.”